zer0cache/matic-docs/docs/edge/additional-features/blockscout.md

 ```

 ## Part 2 - set environment variables
-We need to set the environment variables, before we begin with Blockscout compilation.
+We need to set the environment variables, before we begin with BlockScout compilation.
 In this guide we'll set only the basic minimum to get it working.
 Full list of variables that can be set you can find [here](https://docs.blockscout.com/for-developers/information-and-settings/env-variables)